isomerpages/moh-corp/_professional-guidelines/Nurses.md

 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/nurses.jpg">
 </div>
 <p>
-<br>Nursing is a highly-skilled and well-rounded profession with diverse responsibilities
+<br>A nurse is a highly-skilled healthcare professional with diverse responsibilities
-like performing clinical procedures, and assessing a patient's physical and mental wellness.</p>
+like performing clinical procedures, administering medications, patient education, and assessing a patient's physical and mental wellness.</p>
-<p>Nurses work in different healthcare settings which include polyclinics,
+<p>They work closely with doctors and other healthcare professionals to ensure
-general hospitals, community hospitals and nursing homes.</p>
+comprehensive and compassionate care is provided.
+Nurses contribute significantly to the overall well-being of patients in various healthcare settings, including hospitals, clinics, and community settings.</p>
 <p></p>
 <h3><strong>Guidelines</strong></h3>
 <ul data-tight="true" class="tight">